RMIT-Group-A2S1-Hypervisors/TheHypervisors/index.md

     <li>Git: 1,156 jobs; and</li>
     <li>Microsoft Windows: 1,084 jobs.</li>
   </ul>
-  <p>According to Seek there were 74 Games Developer job postings in the past 30 days for Australia.</p>
-  <p>The most in demand skills in the Games Industry according to jobs posted to Seek in the past 30 days for Australia are:</p>
+  <p>According to Seek there were 74 Games Developer job postings in the past 30 days for Australia.
+The most in demand skills in the Games Industry according to jobs posted to Seek in the past 30 days for Australia are:</p>
   <ul>
     <li>Unity: 475 jobs;</li>
     <li>Unreal: 17 jobs</li>